quarkslab/kdigger/README.md

   dig, d

 Flags:
+      --admission-create    Actually create pods to scan admission instead of using server dry run. (this flag is specific to the admission bucket)
       --admission-force     Force creation of pods to scan admission even without cleaning rights. (this flag is specific to the admission bucket)
   -c, --color               Enable color in output. (default true if output is human) -h, --help                help for dig